 If you are a novice writer looking to make a name and a living in the freelance writing industry, you are probably wondering where to start and what it’s like to be one.
 The freelance life is a unique but fulfilling profession and has its share of pros and cons that are much more different compared to the usual tasks and challenges of a full-time job.

 Being a freelance writer has a lot of benefits and other positive effects on your life.

 Here are some:

-- This career has a low startup cost compared to other businesses or typical jobs.
+- Freelance writers career has a low startup cost compared to other businesses or typical jobs.
 All you need is a computer (a desktop is good, but a laptop is ideal) and a good internet connection.